magis-nc/esri-webappbuilder-widget-url/README.md

 ```
 NB : the type can be start (on page load) or update.

+Example of listening use :
+A search widget send string searched in url when user submit a search (search=mysearch)
+If the user go back in his browser's history, the url widget send the previous search and the search widget can relaunch this previous search.

 ### Installation
 The widget has no UI.
 It must be added in the config.json manually (in WidgetOnScreen section).